the Wilde Kitchen

 Stay with us

-Tell us what you’d like!
-We run one day, three day and six day courses as well as tailor-made courses to suit your needs and your travel schedule.
+We run one day, three day and six day courses as well as tailor-made courses.
 Please note that all classes are held in english.
 However, should practising french be a priority, guests will find lots of opportunities to do so.

 The quintessential image of Normandy is of beautiful landscape, green pastures dotted with brown and white Norman cows, apple orchards, calvados, good food and plenty of beautiful creamy cheeses.